githubuniverseworkshops/grafting-monorepos/README.md

 - **git-find-dirs-unwanted**
 - **git-filter-repo**

-Before starting any analysis, **pick one repository of your preference** that you would like to analyze
+Before starting any analysis, **pick one repository of your preference** that you would like to analyze.

 > :warning: Make sure during all this exercise you don't post any private information that should not be shared publicly.